wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 !!! note
     Anyone can submit the VAA to the target chain.
 The Guardians typically do not perform this step to avoid transaction fees.
 Instead, applications built on top of Wormhole can acquire the VAA via the Guardian RPC and make the submission in a separate flow.

-With the concepts now defined, we can illustrate what a full flow for a message passing between two chains looks like.
-The following stages demonstrate each stage of processing the Wormhole network performs in order to route a message.
+With the concepts now defined, it is possible to illustrate what a full flow for message passing between two chains looks like.
+The following stages demonstrate each step of processing that the Wormhole network performs to route a message.

 1. **A message is emitted by a contract running on chain A** - any contract can emit messages, and the Guardians are programmed to observe all chains for these events.
 Here, the Guardians are represented as a single entity to simplify the graphics, but the observation of the message must be performed individually by each of the 19 Guardians
 2. **Signatures are aggregated** - Guardians observe and sign the message independently.
 Once enough Guardians have signed the message, the collection of signatures is combined with the message and metadata to produce a VAA